cppshizoidS/C-Cpp/README.md

 Neuro_net contains a simple Neuro_Net realisation in C++

-Glut contains the GLUT library projects
+OpenGL contains the OpenGl projects

 SFML contains a tetris game and minesweaper using SFML library